(Disclosure: Some of the links below may be affiliate links)

-If you want to get rich slowly, you can find it here or you can read my full review of How Millenials Can Get Rich Slowly.
+If you want to get rich slowly, you can read my full review of How Millenials Can Get Rich Slowly.

 This book is a nice book, very easy to read and quite enjoyable to read as well.
 The point of the book is mostly based on automation.
 The idea of the author is that everything gets easier once you automate it.

 Therefore, you should automate your bank accounts in order to automatically save some percentage of your income (your savings rate).
 Then, you can automate some bills.
 You can also automate transfers to your investment accounts such as your broker account or your 401(K).

 Although this book is nice, I think there are many issues with it.
 First, I do not think that too much automation is good for your personal finances.
 In fact, I think that automating your personal finances is a mistake.
 Moreover, some of the views from the author are too conservative.
 You should save more than 20% of your income if you want to retire early.
 And you should definitely avoid funds with even 0.75% of fees.

 If you want to know more about wealthy people, The Millionaire Next Door is a very interesting book about them.
 The authors of this book gathered precise information about hundreds of wealthy people and compiled them to know what made people wealthy.

 They found out a lot of very interesting things about wealthy people.
 For instance, many people would be surprised to know that a lot of high-income earners are not wealthy at all.
 If you spend all your income, regardless of how big it is, you will never be wealthy.
 Wealthy people that have been interviewed lived a relatively frugal life, saving most of their income and investing their savings.